Back to Blog

 The Client: A Regional Freight Brokerage

-Their Logistics Manager, let's call her Maria, had been with the company for 6 years.
-She was brilliant at her job: negotiating rates, managing carrier relationships, and solving problems.
-But she was spending half her week on something that had nothing to do with her actual skills.
+The Logistics Manager, whom we’ll call Maria, had been with the company for six years.
+Her expertise in negotiating rates, managing carrier relationships, and problem-solving was exceptional.
+However, nearly half her workweek was consumed by tasks unrelated to her core competencies.

-• The Accounting System (QuickBooks Desktop): Where invoices lived, exported as CSV files with one format.
+• The Accounting System (QuickBooks Desktop): This housed invoices, exporting them as CSV files in a specific format.

-• The Shipping Provider (proprietary TMS): Where manifests lived, exported as CSV files with a completely different format.
+• The Shipping Provider (proprietary TMS): This system stored manifests, generating CSV files in a completely different structure.

-Every week, Maria would export both CSVs, open them side-by-side in Excel, and manually match each invoice to its corresponding manifest.
-She was looking for discrepancies: wrong weights, wrong addresses, wrong fuel surcharges.
-If she found one, she had to flag it, investigate it, and fix it before the month closed.
+Each week, Maria performed the same ritual.
+She would export both CSVs, open them side-by-side in Excel, and manually reconcile each invoice with its corresponding manifest.
+Her objective was to identify discrepancies in weights, addresses, or fuel surcharges.
+Any anomaly required investigation and correction before month-end closure.

 43 hrs/wk